fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 ## Building a Custom View

 Now let's look into how we can style a SwiftUI button by building a custom view.
-Now we need to create a custom view that we will pass into `label` parameter when constructing the Button with the `init(action: () -> Void, label: () -> Label)` initializer.
+We need to create a custom view that we will pass into `label` parameter when constructing the Button with the `init(action: () -> Void, label: () -> Label)` initializer.

 ```swift
 struct CustomButtonView: View {